mariusposogan/TestCases/README.md

 1. Press Login Button

 **Expected result:**
-An Error should appear in the Email and Password fields stating that the Email and Password fields must not be empty
+An error message should appear in the Email and Password fields stating that the Email and Password fields must not be empty

 *********************************